The Second Act of Alexis Bledel: How The Handmaid's Tale Changed Everything

 Bledel bounced around between genres with every project during her seven seasons on Gilmore Girls and after, picking up skills wherever she landed.
 There was the youth-oriented Tuck Everlasting, Sin City, where she played a hooker, the series finale of ER, a guest arc on Mad Men and a Fox sitcom that never saw the light of day.

 In 2016, Bledel returned to Stars Hollow in the Netflix revival Gilmore Girls: A Year in the Life.
 It was a brief return home to familiarity for Bledel and audiences, before introducing the world to a role—and performance—that was the antithesis of Rory Gilmore.
-Her work in The Handmaid's Tale shocked audiences and garnered critical acclaim.
+Her work in The Handmaid's Tale would not only shock audiences, but also get her the Emmy.

 "I never have had a sense or been able to predict what kind of thing is coming up for me.
 It always just kind of pops up—I always wanted to do dramatic work, but I didn't know that [I could], I guess, delve into roles like this one," Bledel told E!
 News in a phone interview.
 "It's been really fulfilling in a way I didn't know this job could be.
 It's really been incredible."